Registered Disability Savings Plan Action Group

 Mrs. Lisogar-Cocchia is known not only for her entrepreneurial drive but also for her philanthropic endeavors.
 Over the past twenty-five years she has raised considerable funds for British Columbia’s special children.
 Her current goal as co-founder of the Pacific Family Autism Center is to make a significant difference for those living with Autism Spectrum Disorder.

-Trudie Manoloudis is the Director of Child and Youth Services at the Public Guardian and Trustee of BC (PGT).
-She was born and raised in the lower mail and of BC and earned her Bachelor of Arts (Criminology) from SFU.
+Trudie Manoloudis is the executive director of child and youth services at the Public Guardian and Trustee of BC (PGT).
+She was born and raised in the Lower Mainland of B.C. and earned her bachelor of arts (criminology) from SFU.

 Trudie has a passion for collaborating with other youth serving ministries, agencies and organizations to support young people transitioning out of government care.

-Jack is a former member of the Will & Estate Planning Council of Vancouver, is a former Board Member of Family Support Institute of BC and holds an M.S.W. from UBC.
+Jack is a former member of the Will and Estate Planning Council of Vancouver, is a former board member of Family Support Institute of BC and holds an M.S.W. from UBC.